debt-collection-rag/ocr-monorepo/README.md

 # ocr-monorepo
 our completed OCR pipeline

+### Interface (`runner.py`)
+- INPUT: paths to PDF files for a given case
+- OUTPUT:
+    - list per doc of
+    - list per page of
+    - text representation of page

 ### dotenv
 We use a `.env` file to manage environment variables for Azure.
 To make your own, you'll have to set up an azure document intelligence instance - see `azure_ocr.py` or [Microsoft's documentation](https://learn.microsoft.com/azure/ai-services/document-intelligence/quickstarts/get-started-sdks-rest-api?pivots=programming-language-python) for details.